Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/Analogies_of_Religious_Violence_in_Minec.md

 Torogadude, username.
 "My priority access to 2b2t has been revoked." *YouTube*.
 2:57.
 August 19, 2016. \<https://www.youtube.com/watch?v=smXOnRO4xSI&list=PLpmrJ8aHeceg85USQMe6SP9uXlblltvYa&[[index]]=13>.

-Tweed, Thomas. *Crossing and Dwelling: A Theory of [[Religion]]*.
+Tweed, Thomas. *Crossing and Dwelling: A Theory of [[religion]]*.
 Cambridge, Mass.: Harvard University Press, 2006.

 [^1]: 2b2t is an acronym for "2 Builders, 2 Tools."
 However, the etymology is not important for the purposes of this paper, so I will not explore it in this paper.
 Colloquially, 2b2t is known as "The World's Worst Server" (seen in the earliest of DoctrZombie's videos), "The World's Oldest Server" (seen in TheCampingRusher's videos) and "The World's Second Oldest Server" (seen in various contexts correcting or mocking TheCampingRusher).
 2b2t was started in December 2010, ten months before the game's official release date (October 2011).
 It is located at the IP: 2b2t.org.